karelxfi/sqd-docs/docs-mintlify/tron-indexing/network-api/tron-api.md

   topics
 }
 ```
-A valid field selector for logs is a JSON that has a subset of these fields as keys and `true` as values, e.g. `{"address": true, "transactionHash": true}`.
+A valid field selector for logs is a JSON that has a subset of these fields as keys and `true` as values, e.g. `\{"address": true, "transactionHash": true\}`.

 ### Transaction fields